-When a person abuses substances like alcohol, opiates or heroin, the substances work on specific parts of the brain to create a certain effect.
+When a person abuses substances like alcohol, opiates, or heroin, the substances work on specific parts of the brain to create a certain effect.
 For example, alcohol works on GABA receptors in the brain to slow down certain processes in the body and depress the central nervous system.
 Therefore, when a person withdraws from drugs or alcohol, they often experience effects that are the direct opposite of what using the drug does.

 Withdrawal from alcohol can be a life-threatening occurrence.
-For this reason, most rehabilitation experts will recommend a person undergo the detoxification process in a medical treatment facility, such as a hospital or medical rehabilitation location.
+For this reason, most rehabilitation experts will recommend that a person undergo the detoxification process in a medical treatment facility, such as a hospital or medical rehabilitation location.

 According to the U. S. National Library of Medicine, a person will typically start to experience alcohol withdrawal symptoms within eight hours of stopping drinking.
 Their most acute symptoms will last about 24 to 72 hours.
 However, a person may notice they experience continued symptoms associated with alcohol withdrawals for several weeks.

 - Appetite loss